ninchkn78/Data/PLAN.md

 increment some counter and then add the count to a sum -output the counter and total sum for both genders
 ### Likely you may not even need a data structure to answer the questions below, but what about some of the questions in Part 2?
+Since the first two questions are fairly simple and only come from one year, it would be possible to implement a solution that scans through the file, keeps track of sums/names in local variables, and returns the output.
+However, this is not scalable to more complex questions that involve multiple years.
 ### What are some ways you could test your code to make sure it is giving the correct answer (think beyond just choosing "lucky" parameter values)?
+Try multiple years for question one.
+For question two, test with more and less common beginning letters using smaller datasets.
 ### What kinds of things make the second question harder to test?
 The first question only requires returning one name from each gender based off of information we are given in the data (the number of occurences), so the algorithm is simpler.
 This also means that